thesteve0/vdoc-mkdocs/docs/index.md

 **The open-source tool for building high-quality datasets and computer vision models**

 Nothing hinders the success of machine learning systems more than poor quality data.
-And without the right tools, improving a model can be time-consuming and inefficient.
+Without the right tools, improving a model can be time-consuming and inefficient.

 FiftyOne supercharges your machine learning workflows by enabling you to